 If you are looking for a special and unique hotel stay, the Heritance Tea Factory is a must-stay!
 It is a century old tea factory that has been converted into a boutique hotel, making it both a museum and a luxury hotel.
 Many of the old tea machinery is a part of the design.
 The service is excellent.
-The hotel also has two restaurants, with top notch food.
+The hotel also has two restaurants, with top-notch food.
 One of the restaurants is actually inside an old steam train carriage!
-How cools is that?!
+How cool is that?!
 The hotel is located a 30-minute drive north-east of Nuwara Eliya.

 Click for latest prices

-This is also a pretty unique place, with its spacious lush garden and colonial style bungalows with vintage furnitures that date back to the British time.
+This is also a pretty unique place, with its spacious lush garden and colonial style bungalows with vintage furniture that date back to the British time.
 It feels like being back in the British era!
 The staff is super friendly and serves delicious food.
 They only have a few bungalows, so book well in advance.

 Click for latest prices